mapyourown/OracleSwap/securityconsiderations.md

 If they do not burn, the evil oracle will rationally infer, via common knowledge reasoning, he can cheat them again next period by more than 25% RM in expected value.
 Most players will have significant excess margin to avoid having to interrupt their activities to avoid default, as for example at MakerDAO 85% of CDP account value is over-collateralized by more than 100%.
 For investors with more than 25% RM in their margin after a fraudulent PNL is assessed to their margin, it will be cheaper to to burn their payoff and prevent the cheating oracle from receiving ETH as opposed to either continuing or defaulting.

-### Subcontract PNL is capped at the Required Margin (RM).
+### Subcontract PNL is capped at the Required Margin (RM)

 Leverage is not merely convenient for users, but it minimizes the potential size of an Oracle exit scam payoff (those counterparties who, for some reason, might not burn their PNL when cheated).
 No matter how much ETH is in a player’s margin, or how large the notional is relative to the RM settlement can only transfer up to the RM regardless of asset price movement.

-### Settlement can only occur 5 days after the most recent settlement.
+### Settlement can only occur 5 days after the most recent settlement

 This prevents a cheating Oracle/admin from sneaking a succession of settlements at some strange hour, effectively getting around the cap on PNL transfers.

-### Oracle Contract price updates are prohibited between 0.5 and 18 hours after last update.
+### Oracle Contract price updates are prohibited between 0.5 and 18 hours after last update

 This allows correction to obvious mistakes, but prevents the Oracle from generating fraudulent prices in the middle of the night when no one is watching.

-### Settlement can only occur 24 hours after the Oracle Price Contract is flagged for final day
+### Settlement can only occur 22 hours after the Oracle Price Contract is flagged for final day

 On Tuesday the Oracle's price update includes changing a variable such that the next Oracle Price Contract update is the one preceeeding settlement, i.e., the Wednesday prices will be used as closing prices in that week's PNL calculation.
+Thus the Tuesday 4 PM to Wednesday 4 PM period will be that settlement's final day.
 This prevents a cheating Oracle/admin from sneaking a settlement on fraudulent prices in on a day that no one is watching.
-If Wednesday is a holiday, settlement would occur on Tuesday, in which case the Monday Oracle Price contract will flag 'final day', but if Wednesday is not a holiday, any Oracle Price Contract update should only flag 'final day' on Tuesday at 4:15 PM.
-Given Oracle Price Contract updates cannot occur for 18 hours, this lets players know that if this flag has not been set, they do not have to worry that the Oracle would unexpectedly settle at the next Oracle Price Contract update, and so can safely ignore it for at least a day.
+Given Oracle Price Contract updates cannot occur for 18 hours and settlement cannot occur for 4 hours after the next Oracle Price Contract update, players do not have to worry that the Oracle might unexpectedly settle after the next Oracle Price Contract update, and so can safely ignore it for at least a day.
 This minimizes the amount of vigilance players need to monitor the Oracle.

+An evil oracle's best strategy is surprise, so if the Oracle posted fraudulent prices a day before settlement, this merely gives users more time to react, and when faced with an evil Oracle, burning is the optimal self-interested strategy for anyone with more than 25% of their RM in excess margin.
+Burning can occur at any time.

 ### Oracle Prices are easily audited.